 As you’ll discover, South Philly is booming with cultural diversity.

-About an hour and a half east of Philly, in the midst of Pennsylvania Dutch Country, you’ll find the family-friendly Dutch Wonderland theme park.
+About an hour and a half west of Philly, in the midst of Pennsylvania Dutch Country, you’ll find the family-friendly Dutch Wonderland theme park.

 Ride the hair-raising Kingdom Coaster, cool off at the water park, or experience life-like dinosaur models on the Prehistoric Path — no matter which slides you tackle, with over 35 rides, attractions, and shows, it’s the perfect place to spend the day.

 Want to spend an extra day so that you can meet Duke and Merlin before taking a gondola cruise around Exploration Island?
 Then consider spending the night next door at the iconic Cartoon Network Hotel with all of your favorite characters!